klepas/bruins-site/papers/_posts/2014-12-05-tunnel-vision-light-rail.md

-This abstract theoretical argument deserves serious critical reflection since it is in fact very shallow.
-But such examination would involve some rather abstruse and possibly tedious conceptual nit-picking.
-So instead I shall concentrate upon the radical consequences of the conclusion Walker draws from it.
+This abstract theoretical argument deserves serious critical examination since it is in fact very shallow.
+But this would involve some rather abstruse and possibly tedious conceptual nit-picking so instead I shall concentrate upon the radical consequences of the conclusion Walker draws from it.
 The claim that an efficiently functioning public transport system requires a frequent or patronage network, of whatever contextually determined size, has important implications.
 For if a city lacks the appropriate density conditions which define an area as suitable for a frequent or patronage network, the task of transport planners must be to work hand in hand with land-use and planning authorities to create them.
 Walker is quite explicit about this: